 The Burrow: Draco’s Weakness

-An original editorial by Rebecca W.
+by Rebecca W.

 Draco Malfoy.
 What would we ever do without Harry Potters slimey grease-ball of an archenemy?
 Our favorite blonde haired creep has caused us to laugh — and twitch with hate — throughout the books with his cruel sneers and ferrety-bounciness.
 Yet now, in the sixth book, Malfoy presents us with something very different, something very astonishing to most of us.
 He has raised a very debatable question only to be answered with the printing of the seventh book — where will Malfoy stand in his alliances?

 Some jump with joy upon the thought that Voldemort will finish him off for his failure in the previous book.
 Others think he will become truly evil and stay with Voldemort.
 Still others fight for the opinion that he will somehow redeem himself.

 I am here to support the cause of those brave, hopeful redeemers.
 Why would Malfoy redeem himself, you ask?
 He has shown nothing but true evil and desire for power since the first book!

 It is my opinion that he will redeem himself because of a realization of his weaknesses.
 When we think of Draco Malfoy, we think of an evil, selfish, power hungry teenager.
 But what about his other weaknesses?
 Yes, selfishness and power hungriness are weaknesses, but not to Malfoy.
 What about the weaknesses in Malfoys eyes?
 What about his cowardice?
 His dependence?
 And, most of all, his kindness?